saucelabs/sauce-docs/docs/error-reporting/workflow-integrations/webhook.md

 <img src={useBaseUrl('img/error-reporting/workflow-integrations/add-wf-integration.png')} alt="" />

-Select webhook and fill in the required settings (name and the webhook URL you generated in the step above).
+Select **webhook** and fill in the required settings (name and the webhook URL you generated in the step above).

 <img src={useBaseUrl('img/error-reporting/workflow-integrations/webhook-setup.png')} alt="" />

-Important: although the authentication may be marked as optional depending on your environment, the authentication details MUST be provided.
+Important: Although the authentication may be marked as optional depending on your environment, the authentication details MUST be provided.
 If your endpoint doesn't require any, just fill in any username/password.
 Your endpoint should ignore it.

 Next: After filling in the integration-specific settings, proceed to [Common Settings](/error-reporting/workflow-integrations/common-settings) to finish configuring the integration.